GabrielBram/EmbASI_release_paper_data/README.md

-# This dataset contains the input file, generation, HPC submission scripts, and output files for the Manuscript:

-# A General Pythonic Framework for DFT-in-DFT and WF-in-DFT Embedding
+# This dataset contains the input file, generation, HPC submission scripts, and output files for the Manuscript A General Pythonic Framework for DFT-in-DFT and WF-in-DFT Embedding
-# by Gabriel Bramley, Pavel Stishenko, Volker Blum, and Andrew Logsdail
+## by Gabriel Bramley, Pavel Stishenko, Volker Blum, and Andrew Logsdail

 The datasets contain calculation performed with the EmbASI QM/QM embedding wrapper (https://github.com/tamm-cci/EmbASI) interfaced to the FHI-aims all-electron, full-potential software package.